1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 We collected a total of 20 consecutive CONTRAfluranTM AGCs in two different ORs in this prospective single-centre exploratory observational study.

-We mostly took care of patients for neurosurgical spine surgery in the second OR (referred to as OR2).
+The second OR (referred to as OR2) was dedicated to neurosurgical spine surgery.
 Here, the median number of cases was two per day and the patients were mostly adults who were intubated.
 The first case was always inducted in the OR, the following cases rarely in a special induction room where no AGC was installed.
 All cases emerged from anaesthesia in the OR.

 We used the Draeger connect software (Draeger Medical Deutschland GmbH, Luebeck, Germany) to determine the number, duration and type of anaesthesia cases.